 It’s a stalemate.
 I hear them out.
 Alice feels unheard, frustrated and rejected.
 She firmly believes they should be able to talk about their issues, after all this is a modern relationship and men and women talk to each other, right?
 Michael feels blamed and thinks that he tries hard to please her and look after her, but nothing he does is good enough.
 Who is not listening to who?

 On the surface it looks like he has switched off to her and if only he could be more present and listen more attentively then love would flow again.
 But who wants to listen when they feel blamed?
 Or if only Alice could back off and see the effect she is having on Michael.
-The more he withdraws the more desperate she becomes to ‘fix’ the relationship and get love.
+Instead the more he withdraws the more desperate she becomes to ‘fix’ the relationship and get love.
 But the amount of pressure she applies makes that difficult for Michael.
-He hides this vulnerability and retreats to protect himself, not form Alice but from ‘feeling wrong’ and a ‘failure’.
+He hides this vulnerability and retreats to protect himself, not from Alice but from ‘feeling wrong’ and a ‘failure’.
 His withdrawal is confusing and hurtful for Alice as she just doesn’t understand it.
 She thinks it must be because he doesn’t prioritize her anymore.
 So it goes around and around and nobody wins and the relationship suffers.

 The art of really listening needs to happen here on several levels.
 Michael needs to hear what Alice is really saying underneath her demand to talk about the relationship.
 In this instance, she wants to be seen, her feelings to be acknowledged, and to feel his deep masculine presence loving and embracing her.
 If this was happening, then her need to talk about ‘issues’ would be reduced and manageable.
 It may even disappear entirely.